TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series

-As shown in Equation \ref{eq:feature cl}, the feature-wise contrast mainly align and differentiate the same feature column among the positive and negative.
-However, due to the dominance of similarity, this may cause the representation space to shrink within a small area.
+For an anchor feature matrix $\mathrm{m}$, where $\mathrm{m}$ is the $B$-th row copy of the vector $e$, we obtain a positive feature matrix $\mathrm{m}^{+}$ and a negative feature matrix $\mathrm{m}^{-}$, where $\mathrm{m}^{+/-}=[e_{i}]_{i=1}^{B} \in \mathbb{R}^{B\times M}$.
+We mark the columns in the matrix as $m\in \mathrm{m}^{\text{T}}$.
+As expressed by the item before the right arrow in the Equation \ref{eq:feature cl}, the feature-wise contrast mainly align and differentiate the same feature column among the positive and negative.
+However, this may cause the representation space to shrink within a small area.
 We find that ensuring differences between features can better address this issue.
-That is, we add contrastive learning between different feature columns as shown in the modified Equation \ref{eq:feature cl}.
-It ensures that each feature column of positives $m_{i}^{w+},m_{i}^{s+}$ are similar while expanding the differences between different feature columns $m_{i}^{+},m_{j}^{+},m_{j}^{-}$, where $\tau_{F}$ is the feature-level temperature parameter to increase the difference and control the negative sample discrimination.
-Note that the form of our feature contrast loss is similar to that of infoNCE \cite{MoCo}.
+That is, we suggest the contrast between different feature columns as shown in the item after the right arrow.

-More importantly, the injection of feature column differences can also greatly assist in subsequent implementation of text-prototype-aligned contrast.
+More importantly, the injection of feature column differences can also greatly assist in the subsequent implementation of text-prototype-aligned contrast.
 Because that contrast will apply the selected text token embedding to the feature columns, like coordinate axes.